vvilliamperez/tiger-zhou-photoframe/README.md

 # tiger-zhou-photoframe
-Notes and Utilities for Shenzen Fujia Technologies 10.1 in Digital Photoframe
+Notes and Utilities for Tiger Zhou 10.1 in Digital Photoframe

 # ADB Access on Shenzen Fujia Digital Photo Frame